OpenAPITools/openapi-generator/samples/client/petstore/swift4/promisekit/docs/FakeAPI.md

 // the following code samples are still beta.
 If you notice any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import PetstoreClient

-let body = OuterComposite(myNumber: 123, myString: "myString_example", myBoolean: 123) // OuterComposite | Input composite as post body (optional)
+let body = OuterComposite(myNumber: 123, myString: "myString_example", myBoolean: false) // OuterComposite | Input composite as post body (optional)

 FakeAPI.fakeOuterCompositeSerialize(body: body).then {
                 // when the promise is fulfilled